James Arthur: 2017–2019: You

 James Arthur released the song "Naked" as the lead single from his then-upcoming third studio album on 24 November 2017.

-James Arthur released singles in early 2018, without mentioning the name or release date for the album.
-On 1 June, James Arthur released a single, "You Deserve Better".
-On the same day, he released another single, titled "At My Weakest".
-The video for "You Deserve Better" came out on 12 July.
+On 1 June 2018, James Arthur released the singles, "You Deserve Better" and "At My Weakest".
 His third single of 2018, "Empty Space", was released on 19 October.

 In November 2018, Arthur was featured on The Greatest Showman: Reimagined, alongside Anne-Marie, for the song "Rewrite the Stars".
 In October 2018, James Arthur appeared on the Brazilian soap opera O Tempo não Para, singing the song "Naked".

 In December 2018, Arthur was featured in "The Power of Love", the UK The X Factor winning song by the season 15 winner Dalton Harris, which gave Arthur his sixth UK top 10 hit.
 The duet was a cover of an original by Frankie Goes to Hollywood from 1984.

-On 10 May 2019, Arthur released a single called "Falling Like the Stars"; later, on 24 May 2019, he released a music video for it.
+On 10 May 2019, Arthur released a single called "Falling Like the Stars".

 Arthur's third studio album, You, was released on 18 October 2019 along with the album's seventh single, "Quite Miss Home".
-The album debuted and peaked at number two on the UK Albums Chart, dropped to number 10 in the following week, and stayed on the chart for a total of 24 weeks.
+The album debuted and peaked at number 2 on the UK Albums Chart, dropped to number 10 in the following week, and stayed on the chart for a total of 24 weeks.